google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 Videos are often used to describe content in a more interactive manner and are frequently used to show a demonstration of a product or a concept.

-By following the best practices, you can easily integrate video in to your site:
+By following the best practices, you can easily integrate video into your site:

 *  Add a `controls` attribute to make it easy for people to play the video.
 *  Add a `poster` image to give people a preview of the content.